The Discworld Almanak

 The Discworld Almanak is a spin-off book from Terry Pratchett's Discworld novels, in a similar format to the Diaries and Nanny Ogg's Cookbook.
 It was written by Pratchett and Bernard Pearson and published in 2004.

-The book takes the form of an almanac for the Discworld Year of the Prawn, and offers astrological predictions (using the complex Discworld zodiac, in which every constellation is a birthsign, and the Turtle moves fast enough that they change frequently), and agricultural advice (including an awful lot about cabbages).
+The book takes the form of an almanac rather than a themed "diary" like the others in the series for the Discworld Year of the Prawn, and offers astrological predictions (using the complex Discworld zodiac, in which every constellation is a birthsign, and the Turtle moves fast enough that they change frequently), and agricultural advice (including an awful lot about cabbages).

 Like Nanny Ogg's Cookbook it is enlivened by a series of "pinned on" notes between the publisher and the head printer.
 These include the revelation that the horoscopes are written by the God of Astrology.